 (d) sending it to the executive officer by email; or

-(e) filing it by using the EDS.
+(e) filing it by using the ECMS.

 (2) An application must be accompanied by any documents required to accompany the application under the Act, the enabling Act, these rules, a practice note or the approved application form.